 Congratulations!
 You’ve made the decision to attend the AFHE Convention and we are so excited to have you join us!

 We know that attending the convention for the first time is very exciting and can be a lot to take in … perhaps even a little overwhelming.
-Gathering together with thousands of other homeschoolers, having nearly 100 featured speaker and exhibitor workshops to choose from, plus an 80,000 square foot exhibit hall to browse that’s filled with vendors selling curriculum, resources, products, and services … there’s sure a lot to see and do!
+Gathering together with thousands of other homeschoolers, having over 100 featured speaker and exhibitor workshops to choose from, plus browsing in the exhibit halls filled with vendors selling curriculum, resources, products, and services … there’s a lot to see and do!

 Newcomers often have a variety of questions … everything from, “Where should I park?” to “How do I find the right curriculum for my family?”